jamsocket/limelight/README.md

 vertex attributes.

 `buffer.set_data` is *lazy*: it does not result in any GPU activity until the next time the buffer is used in a render call.
+(See [WebGL Insights](http://www.webglinsights.com/) section 14.2, *Deferring until the Draw Cycle*.)
 If a buffer is unchanged between render calls, it is not re-written to the GPU.

 ```rust
 use web_sys::WebGl2RenderingContext;